Life Cycle of Ferns: An Overview

-They do not flower, but they reproduce sexually via spores.
-Ferns are a family of vascular, seedless plants.
-They are the second-most varied group of plants, following seed plants, having around 20000 species.
-They cover a broad range of habitats, ranging from temperatures ranging from temperate up to tropical.
+Ferns do not flower, but they reproduce sexually via spores.
+They are a family of vascular, seedless plants.
+They are the second-most varied group of plants, following seed plants, with around 20,000 species.
+They cover a broad range of habitats, from temperate to tropical.
 Ferns prefer shady, moist environments.

 Like seed plants, they have stems, roots, and leaves known as fronds.
 In contrast to plants, they reproduce via the spores.
 They have two generations in the life cycle, known as the alternative generation.
 Alternative generation is a term used to describe lifecycles that change between diploid and haploid species.